Developer Guide

 Expected Output in the Command Output Box:

-- Note: the number of clients listed depends on the number of matching clients found by the application.
+2 clients listed!- Note: the number of clients listed depends on the number of matching clients found by the application.

 Adding an order